neha-kay/Kiko-plus/_posts/2017-04-31-we-want-to-be-valued-for-less-obvious-abilities.md

 ---
 layout: post
-title: We Want to Be Valued For Our Less Obvious Traits & Abilities
+title: "We Want to Be Valued For Our Less Obvious Traits & Abilities"
-description:
+description: "We want to be valued for our less obvious and less recognized traits and abilities."
 date: 2017-07-31
 tags: [relationships]
 comments: true